Drago-03/GroqTales/DEPLOYMENT.md

 ## Troubleshooting

 - **Build Errors**: Check the build logs on Vercel for specific errors
+- **Missing Dependencies**: If you see errors about missing dependencies, make sure the package.json includes all necessary packages
 - **API Integration Issues**: Verify environment variables and check if all APIs are accessible from Vercel
 - **Database Connection Issues**: Ensure your MongoDB URI is correctly formatted and the IP is whitelisted